-shower frozen
+Shower frozen

 Plumbing

-The answer to 'shower frozen' is that a frozen shower is typically caused by a blockage or freeze in the plumbing lines leading to the shower.
-This can happen when the temperature drops and the water in the pipes freezes, preventing water flow.
-Common symptoms include no water coming out of the showerhead, icy buildup around the faucet, and potentially burst pipes.
+The answer to 'shower frozen' is that a frozen shower is typically caused by a frozen pipe or showerhead.
+This can happen when the temperature drops below freezing, causing the water in the pipes or showerhead to freeze and expand, blocking the flow of water.

 Step-by-Step Guide